microsoft/botframework/README.md

 ## Adaptive Cards
-[Adaptive Cards](https://adaptivecards.io) are an open standard for developers to exchange card content in a common and consistent way, and are used by developers in the Bot Framework to create great conversatational experiences.
+[Adaptive Cards](https://adaptivecards.io) are an open standard for developers to exchange card content in a common and consistent way, and are used by Bot Framework developers to create great cross-channel conversatational experiences.
 ![Adaptive Cards](https://adaptivecards.io/content/overview.jpg)

 * **Express yourself** - Break outside the box of templated cards.
 Adaptive Cards let you describe your content as you see fit and deliver it beautifully wherever your customers are.